jeffreylederer/Tournament/readme.md

 This hyperlink above a week’s list of matches will generate a printed report that shows results of that week’s matches and the standing so far since the first week of the league.
 The standing is ranking are determine by the rule give in the Leagues  chapter of this document.

-The standing report after the last week of the league is the final standings.
+The standing report after the last week of the league is the final standings (except if there are playoffs.)
 See Standings Report  chapter for an example of this report.

+## Schedule Report

+This selections will generated a two part report:
+- The makeup of all the teams in league.
+If the league has mulitple divisions, the team listing will include the division of each team.
+- A grid of matches where the lines are the weeks and the columns are the rinks and the cells are the team numbers of each game.

 ## Score Card Report